-->

 EyeBuyDirect

 These are the ones commerce editor Katie P. has been wearing for the past couple of years.
-She loves the classic tortoiseshell frame, and the shape accommodates her funky lenses.
+She loves the classic tortoiseshell, and the shape accommodates her funky lenses.
 “I’m near-sighted in one eye and far-sighted in the other, so my lenses are actually different thicknesses,” she says.
 “You don’t notice the difference in size in these, unlike in metal frame specs.”

 Caddis Mabuhay